Banks Navigate Surging Deposits, Tepid Loan Activity since COVID-19 Onset

 This post is part of a series titled “Supervising Our Nation’s Financial Institutions.”

-Two years ago, community banks cited the availability and cost of funding as their greatest challenges, according to the Conference of State Bank Supervisors’ 2019 National Survey of Community Banks.
+Two years ago, community banks cited the availability and cost of funding as their greatest challenges (PDF), according to the Conference of State Bank Supervisors’ 2019 National Survey of Community Banks.
 Interest rates had recently risen, increasing the cost of deposits and prompting more reliance on wholesale funding.

 Slightly more than one-third of surveyed bankers said the cost of funds was the factor most likely to influence future profitability, ahead of loan demand, operating costs, loan rates and regulatory costs.
 The availability of core deposits—generally defined as consumer savings accounts, consumer and business checking accounts, and money market funds—was seen as a persistent problem that would only be exacerbated by a proliferation of new entrants and technologies into the banking system.